brenobaptista/blog/src/posts/customizing-terminal-with-zsh.md

 zinit light zsh-users/zsh-completions
 ```

-It will install 3 very useful plugins.
+Then reload your terminal to install the plugins.